 Gray Collegiate enjoyed its most successful athletic campaign in school history.
 Along with claiming state championships for the first time in football and softball, the West Columbia school’s boys basketball team won its fourth Class 2A title ,and baseball and boys soccer were state runners-up.

-"We are excited to finish third in the Carlisle Cup,” said Tom Knotts, Gray Collegiate’s head football coach and athletics director.
+"We are excited to finish third in the Carlisle Cup,” said Adam Holmes, Gray Collegiate’s head football coach and athletics director.
 “It's a testament to the hard work of our coaches and players.
 I think it's impressive to finish that high with only offering 12 varsity sports.
 It was a great year athletically and we look to keep growing in our success!!”

 Gilbert High School finished in ninth place in Class 3A, giving Lexington County School District 1 three schools that placed in the Carlisle Cup.

 No comments on this item